1jour1vin

 About the estate:

-The medieval castle of La Selve was originally (13th century) a fortified house, then a hunting lodge for the Duke of Joyeuse, before becoming a wine estate (40 hectares today, certified organic).
-Benoît Chazallon has been at the helm since 2002, following in his parents' footsteps.
+The medieval castle of La Selve began as a fortified house in the 13th century, then served as a hunting lodge for the Duke of Joyeuse, before becoming a wine estate (40 ha today, certified organic).
+Benoît Chazallon has been at the helm since 2002, taking over from his parents.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Selected Estates (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate: